Colette Roy-Laroche

-For her own part, Roy-Laroche downplayed the praise, telling the media that "I am just doing what any mayor would do when faced with disaster.
+Roy-Laroche downplayed the praise, telling the media "I am just doing what any mayor would do when faced with disaster.
 I'm the mayor of a little city of 6,000 people that has to deal with what they're calling the biggest train accident in Canadian history.
 I was head of the school board, I had to deal with angry parents.
 That was nothing.
 I am in great health, I have a lot of energy.
 My advice is, keep your health, stay in harmony with your family."

 In December, when the provincial government of Quebec organized a special ceremony to present the first responders in the disaster with a medal of honour for their service and bravery, Roy-Laroche herself was also named as an honoree.

 Through 2014 and 2015, Roy-Laroche took on a public role as an advocate for improved rail safety.
 In March 2014, she travelled to Washington, D.C., as part of a delegation lobbying the United States Congress to improve American rail safety regulations.
-Later in 2014, she spoke more openly to the media about the disaster's personal impact on her; the deceased had included two of her cousins, and had she been able to babysit her grandchildren on the night of the derailment, her own son would have been at the Musi-Café as well.
+Later in 2014, she spoke more openly to the media about the disaster's impact on her; the deceased had included two of her cousins, and had she been able to babysit her grandchildren on the night of the derailment, her son would have been at the Musi-Café as well.

 As the special election approached in 2015, Roy-Laroche announced that she would not run for another term as mayor, reconfirming her original announcement of her intention to retire in 2013.
 Following the special election in November, she was succeeded as mayor by Jean-Guy Cloutier.